-- Each person brings a list and the group consolidate everything in one single list.
-You have to consolidate, aggregate quantities, quality, label etc… It is probably the most challenging step.
+Each person brings a list and the group consolidates everything in one single list.
+You have to consolidate, aggregate quantities, quality, label, etc… It is probably the most challenging step.

-- A designated person takes the list to a grocery store or a wholesale club and purchase in bulk.
-For example a bag of your favorite rice will cost maybe $10, with coupon you can get it for $8.
+A designated person takes the list to a grocery store or a wholesale club and purchases in bulk.
+For example, a bag of your favorite rice will cost maybe $10, with coupons you can get it for $8.
 Probably, it is on sale so it will go for $7.
 So you will save $3 for the bag of rice.
-However, with group buying because it is in bulk you will probably get it for $6 with good negotiation tactics.
+However, with group-buying, because it is in bulk you will probably get it for $6 with good negotiation tactics.

-The process is not easy, but it is worth.
+The process is not easy, but it is worth it.
 Perhaps. it will not work for all grocery products but most likely you will be able to save some precious dollars.
-It is all about the bargain power.
+It is all about bargaining power.
 That is how a money circle can help you save money on groceries.

 You can designate a leader who’s going to stop by each member’s house to drop or each member can stop by a specific location to pick up their groceries.

 In conclusion, the system might not work for everything and everyone.
-But if you are in the right club, saving can be big.
+But if you are in the right mindset, savings can be big.